 The method also produces toxic and typically radioactive wastewater that could drain into other water sources.
 These sources could be used for drinking, hygiene, industrial or agricultural processes.

 Fracking can also cause small earthquakes.
-For the most part, these earthquakes are too small to be felt on the surface.
+Mostly, these earthquakes are too small to be felt on the surface.
 However, scientists believe they could cause structural damage to buildings and damage to underground pipe networks.